acelaya/ze-content-based-error-handler/README.md

 ### Override configuration

-If you need to provide override any of the content types, its as easy as defining the same plugin with a different value.
+If you need to override any of the content types, its as easy as defining the same plugin with a different value.

 For example, it is very likely that you want to use Expressive's `WhoopsErrorHandler` in development environments.